rtp-ch/slider/README.md

 <pre>swipeVsync: bool (default: false)</pre>

 Update the user interface as soon as the swipe event is triggered.
-If disabled we will defer the updates and try to achieve as many frames per second as defined in swipeFps.
+If disabled we will defer the updates and try to achieve as many frames per second as defined in fps.

 <pre>swipeThreshold: integer (default: 5)</pre>

-Minimum amount of pixels before the swipe events are triggered.
+Minimum amount of pixels before we decide in which direction the swipe is going.
+This is done to still be able to scroll the page via touch events.

 <pre>linkWrapperToViewportDim: bool (default: true)</pre>